audreyh614/Aspiring-Small-Businesses/README.md

 ### Data
 __*Source:*__ Webscraping from the corresponding website: https://ppp.pubb.org/ca/ , in addition to, creating and generating fake data for project purposes.

 __*Characteristics:*__ The webscrape is data relating to loan information of small to medium-sized businesses in California that were approved for a loan under the Payment Protection Program (PPP).
-The source only provides businesses that requested a loan greater than $150,000.
+The source only provides businesses that were approved for a loan greater than $150,000.
 ### Notebooks

 ### Future Improvements